 It might seem counter-intuitive to mention some of the challenges your organization faced over the course of the year, but being transparent is the best way to build your donors’ trust.

 By briefly mentioning your missteps and how you plan to correct the issue in the future, you’ll show donors and prospects that you’re proactive in solving problems.

 Use your annual report to address:

-- Changes you’re going to make in the future based on the data you’ve compiled.
+- The changes you’re going to make in the future based on the data you’ve compiled.

 - How you plan to implement feedback from your supporters.